-Training for Staff, Apprentices, Learners and Workplace Employers
+Training for Staff, Learners and Workplace Employers

-All staff, apprentices, learners, and employers are given Health and Safety induction training.
+All staff are given Health and Safety induction training.
 Existing staff are also subject to refreshers on modules identified as relevant to their roles annually.
-During this training and inductions for all, the Health and Safety Policy and Procedures of SON are explained and reviewed, including:
+During inductions and training, the Health and Safety Policy and Procedures of SON/ML are explained and reviewed, including:

-- Roles and responsibilities - Reporting Health and Safety risk, issues, or concerns, including those in the apprentice or learner's place of work. - First Aid and accident procedures and reporting - Reporting broken or faulty equipment - Maintaining and ensuring Health and Safety in the workplace
+- Roles and responsibilities. - Reporting Health and Safety risk, issues, or concerns, including those in the apprentice or learner's place of work. - · First Aid and accident procedures and reporting. - · Reporting broken or faulty equipment. - Maintaining and ensuring Health and Safety in the workplace.

-All staff, apprentices, learners, and employers are given access to the Health and Safety policy and procedures.
-All training is recorded either in the induction record or on individual CPD records.
-If specialist training is required or requested by individual staff members, apprentices, learners, or employers these will be assessed by the Managing Director or Centre Manager and appropriate training will be sourced.
+All staff, learners, and employers are given access to the Health and Safety policy and procedures.
+All training is recorded either in the induction record or in individual CPD records.
+If specialist training is required or requested by individual staff members, learners, or employers these will be assessed by the Managing Director or Centre Manager and appropriate training will be provided.